 - During the early stages of childhood development

 - In pregnancy, but especially in the 3rd trimester of pregnancy and during breastfeeding

 - In fitness or sports to keep joints running smoothly

 Certain vitamins and minerals play a role in the way fats are used or are ‘available’ for use in the body so a healthy diet and topping up on minerals like zinc or B vitamins is essential to support the use of essential fats by the body.
 This stresses that good nutrition should be wide-ranging and comprehensive as there is much interplay in the body between nutrients, fats, enzymes and more.

 All of this highlights the need for supplementing omega 3 in addition to eating an omega 3-rich diet.
-If you have any questions about Wild Nutrition’s High Strength Omega 3 supplement, please contact our technical team who will be happy to advise you.
+If you have any questions about Wild Nutrition’s Pure Strength Omega 3 supplement, please contact our technical team who will be happy to advise you.

 For more on essential fats and the roles they play see 'Not all fats are created equal' and '5 Ways Omega 3 can positively influence your child’s development'